ptytb/pips/README.md

 - [X] Add search with Github API
 - [X] Add editable packages to Install dialog (git, local); pip list --editable; Appropriate checkbox is still needed in the install dialog
 - [X] Mistype verification with Damerau–Levenshtein distance (fuzzy).
 As PowerShell v3 is JIT-compiled, no need for external DLLs
+- [ ] Dependency tree & pinning with deps
+- [ ] Virtualenv creation help for user if neither virtualenv nor pipenv packages are installed
+- [ ] Delete user envs on Del Pressed with confirmation
 - [ ] Sort fuzzy candidates by PyPI download count
 - [ ] GPG signature verification for packages (with gpg.exe)
 - [ ] Add some integration with VirusTotal (sha-256 of archive + link to VT for a starter)